dret/webconcepts/concepts/http-transfer-coding/identity.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-transfer-coding/identity"
 title:         "HTTP Transfer Coding: identity"
+concept-name:  HTTP Transfer Coding
+concept-value: identity
 description: "The default (identity) encoding; the use of no transformation whatsoever.
 This content-coding is used only in the Accept-Encoding header, and SHOULD NOT be used in the Content-Encoding header."
 ---